Expressing "before" in Japanese is not as difficult as other similar temporal phrases, but it still come with its own set of challenges.

 Right before can be expressed with the word 直前.
 The word also has the literal direction meaning of "right in front of".
 When used in a temporal sense, it is frequently appended to nouns without the need of の.
 However, the use of の is most certainly appropriate in the spoken language.

-I've also only managed to make it by bus with an arrival time right before my flight back to Tokyo.
+I've also only managed to make it to a bus with an arrival time (to the airport) right before my flight back (to Tokyo).

 Word Note: 帰京する ＝ 東京に帰る.